olofmagn/threatqueryx/README.md

       validation: "ip"
 ```

 Each template (e.g., `failed_logins`) defines the structure of a query, where `base` represents the foundational query logic.
 The `required_fields` specify mandatory parameters necessary to construct an effective query and are typically determined by the implementer during the template design phase.
 The `optional_fields` section allows the template to support additional user-defined input to customize the search.

-Each optional field may include a `pattern` (used for input validation) and a `help` text, which provides guidance on the field's purpose.
+Each `optional_fields` must include a `pattern` (used for input validation) and a `help` text, which provides guidance on the field's purpose.
 This is particularly useful in CLI mode or automated workflows.
 For Defender queries, an optional `post_pipeline` allows you to toggle between raw event searches and structured, aggregated results (e.g., counts grouped by relevant fields).

-Finally, the `validation` block defines the backend checks to ensure the provided input adheres to expected formats or values.
+Finally, the `validation` block, defines the backend checks to ensure the provided input adheres to expected formats or values.
 For more practical examples, see the `Usage` section.
 ## Adding New Templates
 To add a new template, simply append a new entry string using the same structure to the appropriate YAML file (e.g., templates/elastic.yaml).
 No code changes are required.

-##  Future Ideas
+##  Pending Features
 - Add integration with a yamlbuilder to automate threat-hunting templates using ML/AI on a local setup.
 - Save custom query profiles based on current threat-landscape that can be easily translated into queries.